 The entry-level iPad, which earns our pick for in “Best Budget” category, but if your budget goes up to $600, then it certainly is the best iPad you can buy right now.
 It’s a very distinct step up from the standard iPad, offering an overall package that’s surprisingly close to the iPad Pro, despite the $200 drop in price.isn’t as affordable as the

 Most impressively, the iPad Air (2020) runs on Apple’s latest-and-greatest A14 Bionic chip, which handles pretty much all of the latest apps and games with ease.
-It may not have as many cores as the A12Z processor you’ll find in the iPad Pro has more cores, but we’ve found that the performance is mostly the same on balance, so you’ll struggle to notice any difference.
+It may not have as many cores as the A12Z processor you’ll find in the iPad Pro, but we’ve found that the performance is mostly the same, so you’ll struggle to notice any difference.

 The iPad Air also supports all of the accessories you can use with the iPad Pro, further reducing the distance between the two.
 This means you can invest in a Magic Keyboard to enhance the productivity of the tablet, as well as a.